This document is for a development version of Ceph.

 ECBackend Implementation Strategy¶

-The initial (and still true for ec pools without the hacky ec overwrites debug flag enabled) design for ec pools restricted EC pools to operations which can be easily rolled back:
+The initial (and still true for EC pools without the hacky EC overwrites debug flag enabled) design for EC pools restricted EC pools to operations that can be easily rolled back:

 CEPH_OSD_OP_APPEND: We can roll back an append locally by including the previous object size as part of the PG log event.